 He continues, “People complain all the time about aggressive dogs running loose in the neighborhood, and sometimes a resident is attacked.
 The HOA is likely liable if they did nothing to stop the aggressive animal behavior.
 Similarly, when a tenant complains to the manager that the parking lights in the parking area are out, nothing is done about it and that tenant is then shot in the parking lot, the HOA may be liable.”

 Your responsibilities as an HOA

 We recommend having a security and safety inspection conducted.
 An on-site security inspection should be able to identify any particular risks or vulnerabilities in your community, including physical security (Are the doors and locks solid?
 Have the locks been regularly rekeyed as residents move in and out?
 Do windows close and lock completely?) as well as addressing more nebulous risks like good lighting, parking, mailbox risks and even how shrubbery can affect residents’ safety.

 In addition to a security inspection, we encourage our HOA clients to enact a neighborhood watch program.
 Even small measures, such as ensuring that parking space numbers don’t match apartment numbers, can drastically increase the wellbeing of your housing community.

 Homeowners associations can also increase neighbor and community engagement, which helps pinpoint any suspicious behavior well before any problems arise.
 Ultimately, whenever you can increase engagement, you can increase security.

 Need help understanding HOA security responsibility in Arizona?

 Staying abreast of all legal issues is part and parcel of your HOA board.
-Goodman Holmgren Law Group can assist with all legal matters related to homeowners associations.
+Goodman Holmgren Smith can assist with all legal matters related to homeowners associations.
 Get in touch with us today to learn how our services can ease your HOA’s legal concerns and costs.